 - Fragrant sumac - We use the USDA Plant Material Center’s release known as "Konza sumac" which was selected for its vigorous growth and heavy seed production.

-- Pecan - Pecan seed (for use as stratified seed and production of seedlings) is collected from a mix of Southeast Kansas preferred sources grown at the Chetopa Pecan Field provided by the Director of the Chetopa Pecan Field.
+- Pecan - Pecan seed (for use as stratified seed and production of seedlings) is collected from native pecan stands in Southeast Kansas.

-- Ponderosa pine - We use the Valentine, Nebraska seed source for Ponderosa pine due to its resistance to Dothistroma needle blight and tolerance to pine tip moth.
+- Ponderosa pine - We use the Valentine seed source for Ponderosa pine for its resistance to Dothistroma needle blight and tolerance to pine tip moth.

 What is stratified seed?